MacklinEngineering/Barbershop-App/README.md

 ![img](BarberShopApp.png)

-## Barista App
+## BarberShop App

-    Make a beverage order then wait for your barista to sign up and complete your order.
-Login authentication ensures only the baristas can complete the order.
+    Make a service order then wait for your barber to sign up and complete your service.
+Login authentication ensures only the barbers can complete the service.

 ## Tech Used